Cavor1/Dotnet-Recipes-App-Backend/README.md

 ## Recipes App Backend

-Backend exposes REST API for creating, recipes, meals, and calorie tracking.
+Backend application exposing a REST API for managing recipes, meals, ingredients, and calorie tracking.

+The app can be run locally using Docker, which starts the API and database in a reproducible development environment.
+The project also includes integration tests for verifying API endpoints and database-related behavior.

 Interactive API documentation is available through Swagger when running the app locally.

 ## Tech Stack